-MapDisto is a program for mapping genetic markers in experimental segregating populations like backcross, F2, doubled haploids, single-seed descent, highly recombinant lines.
+MapDisto is a program for mapping genetic markers in experimental segregating populations like backcross, F2, doubled haploids, RIL (single-seed descent), and highly recombinant lines.

 You are invited to have a look at its features for a complete overview.
 See also MapDisto links at IBP and mybiosoftware.

 MapDisto has been used in many genetic studies.
 See a list of publications referring to it.

 Note: MapDisto needs Microsoft® Excel 2007 or later